Please do your best to submit lossless music files, that is, WAV, AIFF or FLAC format.

 These are the only filetypes that are CD quality.
 MP3 and M4a are lossy, and even the highest bit rate conversion doesn’t overcome this.
 Please don’t convert a lossy file to a lossless format.
 An inferior file can’t be made better after the fact, the same way an enlarged cellphone photo can’t be made less grainy by taking a photo of the cellphone photo with an expensive DSLR.

 When I’m developing a show playlist, I limit lossy files to 5 of the 35 tracks.
 By sending MP3s and similar, you limit your chance to be heard.
 There are more of us in the broadcast industry than you may realize.
-My longest-tenure station, for example, asks us hosts to avoid lossy files, and they are very reluctant to load these files onto the server for widespread use across shows.
+My longest-tenure station, for example, asked hosts to avoid lossy files, and was very reluctant to load these files onto the server for widespread use across shows.

 Sometimes artists only have MP3s on hand, maybe because the recording engineer only provided them, and maybe because the artist didn’t ask for the lossless files.
 Just go back and ask the engineer.